almedso/ronto/docs/source/user/index.rst

 The usage is very simple.
 There is just the command **ronto** with sub-commands for the different specific tasks.

-The **ronto** command reveals what it is capable by running:
+The **ronto** command reveals what it is capable of and specifically what sub-commands exist by running:

-.. code-block ::  bash
+.. code-block ::  console

-    $ ronto --help
+    $ ronto

+without any parameter.

 or if you need help to one of the sub command call:

-.. code-block ::  bash
+.. code-block ::  console

     $ ronto <subcommand> --help